Oneirology: Influences on dreaming

 One aspect of dreaming studied is the capability to externally influence the contents of dreams with various stimuli.
-One such successful connection was made to the olfactory, influencing the emotions of dreams through a smell stimulus.
+One such successful connection was made to the olfactory system, influencing the emotions of dreams through a smell stimulus.
 Their research has shown that the introduction of a positive smelling stimulus (roses) induced positive dreams while negative smelling stimulus (rotten eggs) induced negative dreams.

 Memories and experience

 Though there is much debate within the field about the purpose of dreaming, a leading theory involves the consolidation of memories and experiences that occurs during REM sleep.
 The electric involuntary stimulus the brain undergoes during sleep is believed to be a basis for a majority of dreaming.
+Research suggests that dreams, especially during REM sleep, help consolidate memories by integrating new information with existing memories.
+This process may prioritize emotionally significant or unresolved experiences.

 The link between memory, sleep, and dreams becomes more significant in studies analyzing memory consolidation during sleep.
 Research has shown that NREM sleep is responsible for the consolidation of facts and episodes in contrast to REM sleep that consolidates more emotionally related aspects of memory.
 The correlation between REM and emotional consolidation could be interpreted as the reason why dreams are of such an emotional nature and produce strong reactions from humans.